DataBiosphere/jade-data-repo/README.md

 See the DATABASE.md to set up the postgres database before you run jade.

+## Create kubernetes cluster

+In the google cloud console, within your personal project, go to Kubernetes Engine -> Clusters and create a cluster.
+In the default pool section change nodes to 1 and machine type to small.
+Open the Advanced section and click the checkbox to enable VPC native.
+Then click create.

+Once your cluster has finished creating, click the Connect button next to you cluster info.
+Copy the command and execute it on your local system.
+Now, if you click on docker -> kubernetes you should see a check next to the cluster you just created.

+## Create a service account
+In the google cloud console, go to IAM & Admin

 ## Deploying to kubernetes
 ### Deploying in your own test account (not dev, integration, etc)
 #### Environment variables